 With golf’s popularity continuing to soar, it’s clear that lockdown has made so many of us enjoy and appreciate our favourite game even more than we did before.

-She tells us that she never realised how much the classes helped her unwind, relax and cope with the stresses of work and motherhood, until they were taken away from her.
+In August 2020, she told us that she never realised how much the classes helped her unwind, relax and cope with the stresses of work and motherhood, until they were taken away from her.

 This is her story...

 “Monday night is golf night, come sunshine, rain or sub-zero temperatures.

 Yes, for the last few years, a group of us have met at Bromsgrove Golf Centre, Worcestershire at 8pm for our weekly lesson with Head PGA Professional Rob Laing.
 The winters on the driving range always seem the longest and as we head into the New Year we find ourselves counting down the weeks until the clocks change and the lighter nights mean we can finally head out onto the golf course to practice.

 This winter felt no different, maybe a little wetter and less cold, and in January as we celebrated four years of our lessons, we decided that this year we’d actually set ourselves some targets to achieve by the end of the year.
 The standard gaining or lowering of handicaps and playing more often were all top of the list.
 We were all determined that this year was going to be our best yet!

 But as we all now know, coronavirus put pay to every single plan that we had.